Jump to:

 Etiology

-Brain tumors are a heterogenous group of lesions, and no underlying cause is identified for the majority of primary brain tumors.
+Brain tumors are a heterogeneous group of lesions, and no underlying cause is identified for the majority of primary brain tumors.

 Molecular etiology or tumor cell of origin for meningioma cells is thought to be related to arachnoid cap cells since they resemble each other.
 Epidemiology studies focus on multiple genetic mutations associated with meningiomas.
 However, meningioma’s slow growth poses challenges as it makes it difficult to identify the sources and timings of these mutations.